haath/Commander.NET/README.md

 Options:
     ...
 ```

+Whether a parameter is required or not is defined exactly as shown [above](#required-parameters).
+This leaves room for error though, since for example the first positional parameter can be specified as optional and the second as required, which would leave you with a counter-intuitive interface design.
+The library does not currently enforce a good practice here - until a proper method of doing so is decided - so this is entirely up to the user.

 In general, any argument passed that is neither the name of the parameter,
 nor the value of a non-boolean named parameter will be considered a positional parameter